alexsaves/answersmodule/Readme.md

 ## Building this project

+You'll need NodeJS and `npm`.
 Pull down the repo and install the dependencies (`sudo npm install`).
 Then you can build to the dist/ folder by running the default gulp task: `gulp`.

 When the web server is running, point your browser at `http://localhost:3131/test.html`.